A key part of the UK’s negotiations for leaving the EU will be to agree the future trading relationship with the EU, in the form of trade agreements.

 What does this mean for UK Hospitality & Leisure clients?

-For more information on the above and how Brexit may impact your business relationship with Europe and the global economy, please contact Menzies Brexit Team.
+For more information on the above and how Brexit may impact your business relationship with Europe and the global economy, please contact Menzies Brexit Team or find advice for your business on navigating Brexit.